robertpataki/blog.robertpataki.com/source/_posts/2014-12-19-generator-sizzle.markdown

 {% img post-photo /images/posts/generator-sizzle-4-preview.png The application.scss file %}

 As you can see all the stylesheet modules are loaded into `application.scss`, which Compass brings all into one single output.
 If you have used SASS before, probably this is no news for you.
 I tried to set up the stylesheets with some common sense: There is a file for variables, there is one for base reset, there is the grid settings file, and finally there is 1 stylesheet for generic modules.
-This setup gives you the freedom of implementing your preferred method for working with CSS - should you want to use a SMACCS-like approach, or anything else.
+This setup gives you the freedom of implementing your preferred method for working with CSS - should you want to use a SMACSS-like approach, or anything else.

 I really like Compass's capability of embedding inline images into stylesheets, and that it also can generate sprites.
 I normally rely on Compass as a compiler, but for mixins and helpers I prefer using Bourbon.
 The reason to that is that back in the day when I was using Compass with Rails I noticed that Compass was a bit abandoned for a while, and loads of its features were undocumented, or the documentation was out of date.
 Also, browser vendors have implemented a lot of the stuff that didn't need mixins or helpers anymore, so I decided to stick with Bourbon, which seemed a lot more up to date at the time.
 This of course is down to personal taste, if you prefer Compass, feel free to use that one.